VigneshT24/Dynamic_Learning_Model/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

 # Dynamic Learning Model
 A Dynamic Learning Model (DLM) utilizes a hybrid approach to learning and responding to queries, making it smarter and more knowledgeable in responding to various FAQs about a topic on which it has been trained.
 For my purpose, I am training this bot with college-related questions that might be useful for any university institution.

+* This model uses SpaCy & SQL-Lite for many of its function

 NOTICE: You'll need to install, import, and configure your device to "SpaCy" for this bot to be used in programs (only for developers)